sablier-labs/lockup/README.md

 ### Technical Implementaion

-We use 18 fixed-point numbers for all internal amounts and calculation functions (e.g., balance, ratePerSecond, withdrawable, refundable) to avoid the overload of conversion to actual `ERC20` balances.
-The only time we perform these conversions is during external calls to `ERC20`'s `transfer`/`transferFrom` (i.e., deposit, withdraw and refund operations).
+We use 18 fixed-point numbers for all internal amounts and calculation functions to avoid the overload of conversion to actual `ERC20` balances.
+The only time we perform these conversions is during external calls to `ERC20`'s `transfer`/`transferFrom` (i.e. deposit, withdraw and refund operations).
 When performing these actions, we adjust the calculated amount (withdrawable or refundable) based on the asset's decimals:

 - if the asset has fewer decimals, the transfer amount is reduced.
 - if the asset has more decimals, the transfer amount is increased.